 Check or change fluid in the transmission as required.
-Keep full to prevent corrosion.Wipe off grime and grease and touch up unpainted areas.
+If the engine is to be layed up 12 months or more, fill the transmission to the very top to prevent corrosion.
+Lower the fluid to its normal level at recommissioning.
+Wipe off grime and grease and touch up unpainted areas.
 Protect coupling and output flange with anticorrosion coating.